Push Play

-Push Play was an American pop/rock band formed on Long Island, NY in 2006.
+Push Play was an American pop/rock band formed on Long Island, New York, in 2006.
 The band consisted of CJ Baran (lead vocals, rhythm guitar, keyboards), Steve Scarola (lead guitar, keyboards, backing vocals), Nick DeTurris (bass) and Derek Ries (drums).
 The band originally found independent success by utilizing social networks, new media, touring, and distributing their own music on various digital vendors including iTunes.
 Their charitable efforts were nationally recognized through the Push Play for Purpose campaign, a commitment to donate free performances in effort to raise funds for a multitude of charities.
 Push Play eventually signed to record label Wind-up Records in June 2009, where they released the album Found.
 In April 2010, the band announced they were parting ways to pursue personal goals, ending their four years as a band.

 Music

 Push Play's first self-released album Deserted, was made available in 2007.
 Deserted remained on the chart for multiple weeks throughout December 2007.
 Dear Santa, the band's second self-release was a 10-track, limited-edition, Christmas album made available on November 28, 2008 during the band's performance at the Patchogue Theatre.
 In June 2009, Push Play landed a record deal with Wind-up Records.
 The band immediately began recording their debut album as a signed act.
 The album's first single "Midnight Romeo" received national radio airplay and reached No. 37 on the mainstream Top 40 radio chart.
 The full-length album Found was released nationwide on September 29, 2009 and soon after landed on the Billboard Top Heatseekers chart.